tsalzinger/grails-augmented-resources/readme.md

 ###grails.resources.mappers.augment.excludes###
 A list of ant patterns of all resources for exclude form the augmentation process.
 Empty by default

-###grails.resources.mappers.augment.lesscsscompatibility###
-If true all augmented *.less* files will update the sourceUrl to enable processing by the lesscss plugin

 ###grails.resources.mappers.augment.augment###
 A map containing the configuration on which resources to augment with which files.
 The keys of the map are ant patterns against all resources which are included for processing are matched.